rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 pressing a button that will perform the merge.
 With a CI tool like the one I describe in this article, the CI tool performs the merge.
 With the former, no tool can prevent broken code on the main branch.
-(The best they can do is test the branch, then again after merge.)
+(The best they can do is test the branch, then test again after merge.)

-Second of all, pull requests, at least a blocking ones, add delay to the process of integrating code, making it difficult to integrate often.
+Second of all, pull requests, at least blocking ones, add delay to the process of integrating code, making it difficult to integrate often.

 Pull requests are often used to review changes before they are merged.
 In a CI server that I describe in this article, there is nothing preventing you from having a manual review step before the CI server is allowed to merge.
-However, a manual review step adds delays and makes it really difficult to do CI.
+However, a manual review step adds delays and makes it difficult to integrate often.